Squab Breast

 What does squab breast taste like?

-Squab breast has a rich, gamey flavor that is often compared to dark meat chicken, with a tender and juicy texture.
+Squab breast has a rich, gamey flavor that is often compared to dark meat poultry.

-What are some good side dishes for squab breast?
+What are the best side dishes for squab breast?